 It is best to bring your compressor to your band’s practice and test out playing different riffs with or without the compressor.
 This will allow you to pick out parts where the pedal really benefits your overall sound.

-You should always think about how you order your pedals on your pedalboard.
+A compressor pedal usually goes at the front of your signal chain.
+But You should always think about and experiment with how you order your pedals on your pedalboard.
 Much like any effect, a compressor pedal will offer different tonal options depending on where it is in your signal chain.
 Most of the time, it is best to put your compressor first.
 That way it sends a clear, consistent sound through the rest of your effect pedals.

 Here are a few frequently asked questions on where a compressor pedal should go.